Bottled Water and Plastic Bottle Facts

 - Reproductive abnormalities such as lower sperm counts, hormonal changes, enlarged prostate glands, and abnormalities in the number of chromosomes in eggs;

-- Obesity and with insulin resistance, a condition that commonly precedes the development of diabetes.
+- Obesity and insulin resistance, a condition that commonly precedes the development of diabetes.

 There is concern that BPA may cause similar health problems in humans.
 More than 90 percent of the general population has BPA in their bodies, at levels close to those which have been shown to cause harm in animal studies.